When should you stop refactoring Legacy Code?

 “Clean up the DB between each test”

-We have roughly 5,200 integrated tests for this codebase.
+We had roughly 5,200 integrated tests for this codebase.
 Most of them involve the database.
 I realized that developers had to think about cleaning up the database after tests execute, so the next ones wouldn’t be impacted by previous test data.

 Cleaning up the database can be tricky because of foreign key constraints: you have to clean up the tables in a specific order.
 I noticed that each developer was trying to figure it out for the tests they wrote.
 What a waste of time!

 My plan was simple: automatically clean up the database between each test.
-That would have 3 benefits:

 1. People wouldn’t have to think about it, faster development!